spryker/spryker-docs/docs/sdk/dev/spryks/spryks.md

 This shows a message that the definition was not found by the given name.
 You can then add the definition file for your new definition to `spryker/spryk/config/spryk/spryks`.
 After that, rerun the tests.

 What comes next depends on your chosen definition type.
-If you have selected the template definition, then you will most likely see an error indicating that the defined template cannot be found.
-In this case, add your template to `spryker/spryker/config/spryk/templates` and re-run the tests.
-They should now be green.
+If you select the template definition, an error can be displayed, indicating that the defined template cannot be found.
+In this case, add your template to `spryker/spryker/config/spryk/templates` and rerun the tests.
+After doing this, they turn green.

 ## Extending Spryks